MicroFocus/ng-gulp/README.md

 ```

 ## Usage
+### Project Structure
-Your consuming application should have the following directory structure and files.
+The consuming application should have the following directory structure and files.
 This structure is [configurable](#options).
 * images/
 * src/
   * index.html